Is Retiring in Panama Right For You?

 There’s a better solution!

 Move to Panama, where you can live on your Social Security check without dipping into savings.
 A couple can live well in many areas of Panama for just $2,000 a month, including rent.
 Many singles live in Panama on $1200-$1400, including rent.
-Everyone has different lifestyles, so your budget will vary from others.
+Everyone has different lifestyles, so your budget will depend on where and how you live.

 Is retiring in Panama right for you?

-To help you decide if retiring in Panama is right for you, I’ve identified the 5 most important factors for someone to think about before retiring in Panama.
-About 65% of the people who come on a Panama Relocation Tour move to Panama.
-The 35% who do not are usually people who have a problem with one or more of the items below after doing some soul searching:
+To help you decide if moving to or retiring in Panama is right, I’ve identified the 5 most important factors for someone to consider before retiring in Panama.
+About 65% of the people on a Panama Relocation Tour move to Panama within a year.
+The 35% who do not are usually people who have a problem with one or more of the items below after doing some soul-searching:

 1. Family – Can you move away from your family?

-If you have grandkids, aging parents, or grown children who depend on you, it might be necessary to put your desire to retire in Panama on hold.
+If you have grandkids, aging parents, or grown children who depend on you, you might need to put your desire to move to Panama on hold.

 You can stay connected with Skype video chats to stay in touch with your family.
 And, with a Panama cell phone, there is no additional charge for international calls, so you can call family as often as you want. ( I pay $35.33 a month for my Panama cell phone, which includes international calling)